Revisited, Revised and Reblogged

 Suze could understand my Mother’s comments slightly, and basically said that the problem was my Mother never understood autism, because when she was married to my Father that wasn’t a known thing in the house.
 But she could also relate to how the collection side to the disorder if you wish dominated things – yes l too can relate to it.
 But equally l note, that both my Mother and Suze are not hobbyists, neither of them have hobbies now or have had hobbies when younger as they were very family orientated.
 I don’t know if this has any bearing on things?

-I used to be a gamer, but as l have aged l have found that l am no longer interested in that as a hobby and now only spend perhaps a few hours per week on it.
+I used to be a gamer, but as l have aged l have found that l am no longer interested in that as a hobby.
 My main focus is my writing and of course my blog and blogging.
 That really is it.
 I still like photography and l have a camera but do not keep anything in an old fashioned album, as they are all in my PC.

 But the more l dwell on my Mother and wonder if she was deliberately insulting me, or just being overly cautious, l also wonder at something else which l have mentioned a few times during these posts.
 Because l am in a healthy relationship and as such in my own eyes more balanced, does this perhaps place an importance on things?

 Was my Mother just being insulting about my Father because he was a collector and l used to be, and she was saying don’t become a collector and become odd!
 Or was she saying don’t become more like your Father and become an even odder Aspergian?
 I don’t know in truth.
-My Dad, and l are two worlds apart and have been for some time, him more so than me.
+My father and l were two completely different people like chalk and cheese, we shared very little in similiarity.